Welcome to the Lab

 Engineering programmable nucleases for the targeted cleavage of a single site within a vertebrate genome for gene therapy applications:

-Applying programmable nucleases to understand the influence of chromatin architecture on transcriptional activity - 4D Nucleome project.
+We are applying programmable Cas9 nucleases to understand the influence of chromatin architecture on transcriptional activity - 4D Nucleome project.

 Recent Publications and Reagents